seannybgoode/LibGDXVideoSample/libGdxMmedia-core/README.md

-# libGDX-EvolveLiteMediaPlayerLibrary version 0.1.5
+# libGDX-MultiMedia version 0.1.6

-EvoLMPL - Written by Sean Brophy sjbrophy.eastvan@gmail.com
+libGDX-MultiMedia sjbrophy.eastvan@gmail.com

-The Evolve Lite Media Player Library represents a lightweight media player library designed to permit playing media files from within a libGDX instance.
+libGDX-MultiMedia is a lightweight media player library designed to permit playing media files from within a libGDX instance.
 It is unknown if this will work on Andriod/mobile so if someone wanted to test that and get back to me, that'd be awesome.
 Currently taking feature requests.

 This project was forked from https://github.com/aaronsnoswell/LibGDXVideoSample